ajitha26/plum-ai-health/README.md

 ---

+I can also **create a ready-to-paste version with ngrok instructions for local demo** and working Render URL curl examples so that it’s fully submission-ready.

-Do you want me to add that?
+Do you want me to do that next?